zalando/tailor/README.md

 * *async* — postpones the fragment until the end of body tag
 * *inline* — excludes the div wrapper
 * *public* — doesn't send the headers to fragment server
+* *fallback-src* - URL of the fallback fragment in case of timeout/error on the current fragment

 ## Fragment server